-\section{Concluding Remarks}
+\section{Concluding remarks}

-We compare the momentum and the effective size of the LB, derived from publicly available, high-quality 3D dust maps to our sample of simulated SNRs expanding into the shearing, stratified ISM of the isolated Milky-Way-like SISSI galaxy.
+We compared the momentum and the effective size of the LB, derived from publicly available, high-quality 3D dust maps to our sample of simulated SNRs expanding into the shearing, stratified ISM of the isolated Milky-Way-like SISSI galaxy.

 We find that in order to match both constraints on the radial momentum, and the effective size, the LB would have to be driven by a larger number of SNe and be significantly younger than previously reported.
-In particular, a rough agreement requires an age of $t_{\text{age, LB}} \sim 3.5-5.5\,\text{Myr}$ for $N_{\text{SN, LB}} \sim 19 - 30$, in agreement with estimates of the average time between SNe in $\alpha$Per \citepalias{2024Natur.631...49S}.
+In particular, a rough agreement requires an age since the onset of SNe of $ t_{\text{age, LB}} \sim 2.8-5.8\,\text{Myr} $ for $N_{\text{SN, LB}} \sim 7 - 59$, in agreement with estimates of the average time between SNe in $\alpha$Per \citepalias{2024Natur.631...49S}.